Blog Nutrition Nutrition Facts Is Honey Gluten-Free?

 Sweet, syrupy, and a natural sweetener – honey is a pantry staple for many households.
-It’s used in baking, as an alternative to sugar, and as an ingredient in many sauces.
+It’s used in baking, as an alternative to table sugar, and as an ingredient in many sauces.
 Not to mention, it’s a great addition to warm drinks and smoothies.
-But for those of us with gluten allergies, is honey an acceptable substitute?
+But for those of us with gluten intolerances, is honey an acceptable substitute?
 The answer is, it depends.
 With so many types of honey out there, it’s hard to say whether all types are gluten-free.
 In this article, we’ll review how honey is made, different types of honey, and which ones are gluten-free.

 How Honey Is Made